MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/error-configuration-rd-connection-brokers-high-availability.md

 _Original product version:_ &nbsp; Windows Server 2016

-You receive this error message after completing [the configuration of the Remote Desktop Connection Broker (RD Connection Broker) server for high availability](/windows-server/remote/remote-desktop-services/rds-connection-broker-cluster#step-3-configure-the-connection-brokers-for-high-availability).
+You receive the following error message after completing [the configuration of the Remote Desktop Connection Broker (RD Connection Broker) server for high availability](/windows-server/remote/remote-desktop-services/rds-connection-broker-cluster#step-3-configure-the-connection-brokers-for-high-availability).

 > Could not create the database \<DatabaseName>.
 Please check that the broker server has access to the SQL server, the path for -DatabaseFilePath parameter exists and contains the SQL Server database file, the connection to SQL database is correct and SQL database is online.
 See the SQL Server and broker event log for more details.

-## Step 1: Make sure the configuration wizard has the correct information
+## Configure RD Connection Broker for High Availability wizard

-Make sure the information in the **Database connection string** field is correct when [configuring the RD Connection Broker server for high availability](/windows-server/remote/remote-desktop-services/rds-connection-broker-cluster#step-3-configure-the-connection-brokers-for-high-availability).
-Here's how the string looks like:
+When [configuring the RD Connection Broker server for high availability](/windows-server/remote/remote-desktop-services/rds-connection-broker-cluster#step-3-configure-the-connection-brokers-for-high-availability), the **Database connection string** field should be as follows:

 DRIVER=SQL Server Native Client \<VersionNumber>;SERVER=\<SQL Server Name>;Trusted_Connection=Yes;APP=Remote Desktop Services Connection Broker;Database=\<New database file name>